Kinto/kinto/docs/tutorial.rst

     }

-Here we share individual records, and nobody (except its creator) can obtain the collection records.
+Here we share individual records and nobody (except the creator) can obtain the collection records.
 For example, a ``read`` permission could be added on the collection to allow authenticated users to list the whole list.

 .. note::